Archana-Jay/Computer-Vision-and-Image-Analysis/readme.txt

 Contributions:

 contributors to the project are Kartikey Bhardwaj, Archana Jayaraman, and Harshavardhan Subramaniyan Madhavan for their valuable contributions to the work.

-Comment on the grade:

-we grade our project with a score of 90% and above since we exactly reproduced the existing work as expected. we have provided the replication of the research paper, cross-disciplinary analysis with different models, and different approaches to the same dataset.